-Where a child is required to self-isolate, as a result of them or a family member testing positive for COVID-19 or being contacted by NHS track and trace, the same support as noted above will be provided.
-In addition, a member of the teaching team (class teacher, teaching assistant or pastoral staff) will make contact with the family and encourage the child to send in completed learning using the Year Group email address so that feedback can be provided.
+Where a child is required to self-isolate, as a result of government guidance a member of the teaching team (class teacher, teaching assistant or pastoral staff) will make contact with the family and encourage the child to send in completed learning using the Year Group email address, or the TEAMs network, so that feedback can be provided.
 In the case of the child being on the SEND register, our school SENCO will liaise with the class teacher to ensure the learning that has been provided is suitable for the child, and may also be the adult who makes contact.

-In the case of a whole class/year group/whole school closure, due to a positive case of COVID-19 of a child or staff member or due to national restrictions, all learning will be available online.
+In the case of a whole class/year group/whole school closure, due to government guidances or due to national restrictions, all learning will be available online.
 The school has adopted TEAMs for Education.
 Assuming that the class teacher is well enough to isolate and work from home, each day the class teacher will make contact using the TEAMs for Education site and work will be communicated either using TEAMs or Schoolcomms (Nursery).
 If the class teacher is not available due to illness, another teacher will deliver this learning or make contact.